-Manuel Antonio is a coastal paradise where lush jungle and rolling Pacific waves collide.
+Quepos is a coastal town located in Costa Rica where lush jungle and rolling Pacific waves collide.
 Here you’ll live like a tico while getting involved in construction projects that meet the needs of the community.

 On the weekend your days will be full of surf lessons, hikes through Manuel Antonio National Park, or hours basking on the beach.

-After your volunteering experience you’ll go on an adventure-filled week-long trip that includes white-water rafting, and zip-lining.
+After your volunteering experience you’ll go on an adventure-filled week-long trip that might include white-water rafting and zip-lining.

 Our community development program in Costa Rica is available over spring break as well as summer.
 For one week you can lend a hand on important community development projects.

-In between spotting the sloths, toucans, and howler monkeys that live in this tropical paradise, you could teach English in after-school programs, or help with renovations in schools or community centers, depending on the needs of the community at the time.
+In between spotting the sloths, toucans and howler monkeys that live in this tropical town, you could teach English in after-school programs, or help with renovations in schools or community centres, depending on the needs of the community at the time.

 On this alternative spring break program, you can develop genuine connections with the local community, and enjoy the luscious natural environment that surrounds you.